KiarTV/KiarTV-Discord-Bot/README.md

 ```

 This will:
-1. Scan the current channel for the last server/map header
+1. Scan the current channel or thread for the last server/map header
-2. Clear all messages in the channel
+2. Clear all messages in the channel or thread
 3. Fetch updated modded cave spots
 4. Send the fresh list with the same formatting as `/caves`

-**Note:** Requires Administrator permissions and a previous `/caves` command in the channel.
+**Note:** Requires Administrator permissions and a previous `/caves` command in the channel or thread.
+Works in both text channels and threads.

+## Thread Usage

+Both `/caves` and `/update` commands work seamlessly in threads:

+### Using Commands in Threads
+- Run `/caves` in any thread to get cave spots for that thread
+- Run `/update` in a thread to refresh the spots in that thread
+- The bot will automatically detect if you're in a thread or channel
+- Thread messages are cleared and updated just like channel messages

+### Thread Benefits
+- Keep cave spot discussions organized in separate threads
+- Multiple server/map combinations can have their own threads
+- Threads automatically archive after inactivity
+- Easier to manage and find specific cave spot information

 ## API Integration